 A dialysis machine can also be known as a Haemodialysis Machine or Artificial Kidney.
 No matter what it is called, it always uses a large volume of water.
 An interruption to your water supply can have serious health impacts on haemodialysis customers, so we take steps to avoid interrupting supply without notification.

 Maintaining supply to the machine

 If you’ve had a haemodialysis machine installed in your home, normally your hospital will notify us so we can update our records.
 But, to be safe, it is best that you contact us and make sure we know about your machine.

 Once we have been informed, and once the machine is installed, it is noted on your account and your water meter is painted blue and a dialysis tag is attached.
 If we need to switch off the water supply to your property, our staff can easily identify that a dialysis machine is installed.

 - If we need to switch off the water supply for planned maintenance, our staff will be able to identify that you have a dialysis machine.
-We’ll provide you with seven days’ notice that we are turning water off.
+We’ll provide you with one week's notice that we are turning water off.
 And we can provide an alternative supply of water, if necessary.